KrystalZhang612/my-ecommerce-sites/README.md

 - A B2B app which offers additional developer friendly functionalities, such as being able to facilitate orders made through API by displaying the endpoints.
 # Compatibility
 `Safari`, `Google Chrome`, `Firefox`, `Microsoft Edge`, `Opera`
+# Method to Run & Test the Project Locally